r2d2m/awesome/README.md

 *   [damarindra/Unity-Dungeon-Generator](https://github.com/damarindra/Unity-Dungeon-Generator) - Unity Dungeon Generator is a Procedural Generation for dungeon creation.
 It will result a bunch of data for your needs.
 *   [Ideefixze/DTerrain](https://github.com/Ideefixze/DTerrain) - Destructible terrain in Unity
 *   [PlasticApps/PlasticTween](https://github.com/PlasticApps/PlasticTween) - Tween Library for Unity3D(ECS+JOBS)
-*   [needle-mirror/com.unity.2d.pixel-perfect](https://github.com/needle-mirror/com.unity.2d.pixel-perfect) - \[Mirrored from UPM, without any changes.
-Maintained by Needle.
-Not affiliated with Unity Technologies.] 📦 The 2D Pixel Perfect package contains the Pixel Perfect Camera component which ensures your pixel art remains crisp and clear at different resolutions, and stable in motion.It is a single component that makes all the calculations needed to scale the viewport with resolution changes, removing the hassle from the user.
+*   [needle-mirror/com.unity.2d.pixel-perfect](https://github.com/needle-mirror/com.unity.2d.pixel-perfect) - \[Mirrored from UPM, not affiliated with Unity Technologies.] 📦 The 2D Pixel Perfect package contains the Pixel Perfect Camera component which ensures your pixel art remains crisp and clear at different resolutions, and stable in motion.It is a single component that makes all the calculations needed to scale the viewport with resolution changes, removing the hassle from the user.
 The user can adjust the definition of the pixel art rendered within the camera viewport through the component settings, as well preview any changes immediately in Game view by using the Run in Edit Mode feature.
 *   [RyanNielson/PixelCamera2D](https://github.com/RyanNielson/PixelCamera2D) - A Pixel Perfect Camera for 2D Games in Unity.
 *   [Kodrin/URP-PSX](https://github.com/Kodrin/URP-PSX) - PSX retro graphics plugin for URP with Shadergraph in Unity
 *   [Scorr/RetroUnity](https://github.com/Scorr/RetroUnity) - Unity frontend for the libretro API.